robchahin/sso-wall-of-shame/index.md

 <details>
 <summary><strong>I'm a vendor and this data is wrong!</strong></summary>

-Please feel free to PR this page, or reach out at sso @ myGitHubUsername dotcom.
+Please feel free to submit a PR to this page, or reach out at sso @ myGitHubUsername dotcom.
 I only want this data to be accurate.

 </details>

 <details>
 <summary><strong>I'm a vendor and this doesn't reflect the value-add of our Enterprise tier!</strong></summary>

 That's the point.
-Decouple your security features from your value-added services, price them separately.
+Decouple your security features from your value-added services.
+They should be priced separately.

 </details>